 I thought Bolivia would be my last trip out of the U.S. until I decided to go to Hong Kong.
 Traveling is work!
 Airport security makes it hard, as do foreign languages.
 I get a certain knowledge, and it draws me to new experiences.

 I have traveled on 5 continents: 43 states and 12 foreign countries.
-I am an astronomer and a world traveler.
-An adventurer!
+I am a songwriter, an astronomer & a world traveler.

 I did not bring anything back.
 No coins or pictures.
 I write!
 Memories are my souvenirs.

 I hate foreign languages.
-Spanish, in particular, gets on my nerves, and here I was surrounded by a million people speaking Spanish.
+Spanish in particular gets on my nerves, and here I was surrounded by a million people speaking Spanish.
 I was nice to the Bolivians, especially to our guide and the ones who worked at the hotel.
 The hotel was clean and the food excellent.
-They fed us well.
 We ate llama.

 The Milky Way was a grand spectacle, as it was in Australia 10 years earlier.
 When we look into its thickest part, we are looking toward the center of our disk-shaped galaxy.
-There are 400 billion stars in the Milky Way, and our solar system lies toward the outer edge, safe from the chaos in the center.
+There are 400 billion stars in the Milky Way, and our solar system lies toward the outer edge, safe from the chaos.

+There were telescopes behind our hotel, and members of our group located objects and showed them to me.
+A globular cluster called Omega Centauri stood out.
+That fuzzy ball is composed of millions of stars.
 Stars are suns, and exoplanets are being discovered.
 The search for extraterrestrial life is on!
-There were telescopes behind our hotel, and members of our group located objects and showed them to me.
-A globular cluster called Omega Centauri stood out.
-This fuzzy ball is composed of millions of stars.

 There is a South Pole star!
-It is much dimmer than the North Star, but constellations like the Southern Cross appear to circle it.
+It is much dimmer than the North Star, but constellations like the Southern Cross appear to circle it as the earth rotates.

 We visited Tiwanaku and Puma Punku, ruins featured in the Ancient Aliens series.
 Some people think they were built by aliens.
 I do not.
 Nor do I subscribe to UFOs, which are made-up stories.
 Not to say there is no extraterrestrial life!
-With billions of galaxies, there may be.
+With billions of galaxies, who knows?